moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 ## Interacting with the Contract {: #interacting-with-the-contract }

-Foundry includes cast, a CLI for performing Ethereum RPC calls.
+Foundry includes Cast, a CLI for performing Ethereum RPC calls.

 Try to retreive your token's name using cast, where `INSERT_YOUR_CONTRACT_ADDRESS` is the address of the contract that you deployed in the previous section: